aquilesC/aquiles.me/content/product market fit with biased data.md

 Therefore it is important to develop design procedures and business analysis tools that take into account not only gender as a random sample of the population, but actively considering that roles and physiology of women are different (see: [[it is not clear the amount of farming done by women]] and [[Designing tools for work is traditionally done considering the *average* man and not woman]]).

+These notions are supported by the fact that [[literature/202303251644 Ideas-first product innovation is flawed]].
+In the [[literature/202303251644 Jobs to be done framework]], the initial step for triggering innovation is to get a sense of the [[literature/202303251644 Metrics used to measure success by customers]].

 Tags: #gender-bias-in-business #business-development-based-on-data #product-market-fit